Code-Institute-Submissions/CI_MS3/README.md

 There are also links to sign up or log in to the site.
 * The Sign up page contains a form that lets users register an account.
 * The Log in page contains a form that allows users to log in to their account.
+* The passwords for accounts are hashed to enhance security.
 * Users who log in gain access to the New Recipe link.
 This page includes a form that allows users to submit their own recipes to the site.
 * Users who log in gain access to the Profile link.
 This page allows users to view, edit and delete recipes they have uploaded.
+* Trying to view the page of a recipe that no longer exists returns a custom 404 page.

 **Features To Implement**